MTMonteiro/challenge-dev-prod/Solution/README.md

 ```bash
 $ ./insert_db.sh
 ```
-*The data.json file will be cleaned to avoid duplication in the database.*
+*The data.json file will be cleaned up in order to avoid duplication in the database.*

 ## Mongo-express web interface